 - Belt Drive: This opener uses a rubber belt, producing less vibrations and sound than a chain would.
 These also leads to less required maintenance, saving you time, trouble and cost in the long run.

 - Chain Drive: This opener tends to be the least expensive, using a metal chain to open and close the door.
-The resulting vibration and movement means that it will require fairly frequent maintenance, as well as generate a lot of noise, and is best for residential properties where the garage is not attached to the rest of the home.
+The resulting vibration and movement mean that it will require fairly frequent maintenance, as well as generate a lot of noise, and is best for residential properties where the garage is not attached to the rest of the home.

 Professional Residential Garage Door Installation